RegardsOss/RegardsOss.github.io/_docs/development/framework/dev-plugin.md

 ## Create your plugin maven module

 Create a new maven module in the `regards-plugins` repository under the associated microservice module.
-For exemple to create a 'Catalogue' microservice plugin named 'MyCatalogPlugin' create it in `regards-plugins/catalog-plugins/myCatalogPlugin`.
+For exemple to create a Catalog microservice plugin named 'MyCatalogPlugin' create it in `regards-plugins/catalog-plugins/myCatalogPlugin`.

 Edit your `pom.xml` and add the here under standard plugin information :
 ```xml